-A: Well, it depends on what kind of a site you’re trying to build.
+A: Well, it depends on what kind of site you’re trying to build.
 A typical business site can cost around $100/year and can even go as high as $30,000/year.
-But if you use HostGator, you can get one for under $3 a month!
+But if you use HostGator using the links on this page you can get one for under $3 a month!

 Q: How can I make a website for my small business

-A: The same steps as laid out above will also work just fine for a business website.
+A: The steps laid out in this article will also work just fine for a business website.

 Q: How can I create a free website?

-A: Here's a great post to learn how to host a website for free, but if you want to make money or run a business, it isn't recommended!
+A: WordPress.com is a great place to host a website for free, but if you want to make money or run a business, it isn’t recommended!